AdamSmithOrlik/nonspherical-sidm-jeans-model/README.md

 - Mass Enclosed Profiles
 - Gravitational Potentials

-_see profile notebook in examples for more_
+_See profile notebook in examples for more._

 ## Requirements